-From rolling out of bed in the morning and going to work to choosing the gym over your couch at night, motivation is a determining factor in how you live your life.
+From rolling out of bed in the morning and starting work to choosing exercise over your couch at night, motivation is a determining factor in how you live your life.

 When that internal drive is firing on all cylinders, you can rise to meet difficult tasks and feel rewarded at their completion.
 When it’s not, even everyday activities such as performing your job, maintaining relationships, and exercising can feel burdensome or not worth the effort.